mpicbg-scicomp/ipf_howtoguides/guides/Huygens_Deconvolution.md

 ### Step 3: Open an image file
 {: .no_toc }
 * (a) Click on the *Open* button to open an image.
 Alternative: *File > Open*
-   * (b) On opening an LSM image, Huygens will ask for the micoscope model used for imaging.
+   * (b) On opening an LSM image, Huygens will ask for the microscope model used for imaging.
 Select the one you used for image acquisition; contact the LMF if you are not sure.
    * (c) On opening a TIF series, Huygens will ask how to interpret the individual files.
 Such as slices from a 3D stack, channels or time points.

 <table>